-In a month and a half, I lived and/or sailed on five boats in three countries.
+In two months, I lived and/or sailed on five boats in three countries.
 With a mild ocean-phobia and pre-disposition towards seasickness, this is something I couldn’t have imagined doing a mere six months ago.

 But I’m ultimately so happy for that one fateful daysail I did on a friend’s boat in Grenada, because it opened up a whole new world to me of travel in an often financially sustainable (and even profitable) way.

 Here is a sampling of my sailing experience to date: